 After the Norman Invasion of England in 1066, the Normans removed essentially all of the Anglo-Saxon nobility.
 Since the new nobles spoke French, words with French origins began to be regarded as more prestigious while the Germanic Anglo-Saxon words were regarded as crude.
 Since homes in England were typically defined by aristocratic estates, the French names stuck.

 You can see this dominance of French words just by looking at the door.
 While door itself is a Germanic word, many of its components are French.
 The door sits in a jamb and is surrounded by a casing.
 It is composed of panels and is decorated with an escutcheon.
 All of these part names come from the French language.

-In other cases, the French-derived words are used to make a feature sound more prestigious.
+In other cases, French-derived words are used to make a feature sound more prestigious.
 While we may not think of a garage as prestigious, the first garages were luxury items that adopted the French name.
-In addition to the garage, a really prestigious home may have a porte-cochere for loading and unloading the carriages and later automobiles.
+In addition to the garage, a really prestigious home may have a porte-cochere for loading and unloading carriages and later automobiles.
 Since home and house are themselves Germanic, a luxurious dwelling might be a manor or estate.

-Among building materials and structures, Germanic words for once seem to dominate.
+Among building materials and structures, Germanic words once seem to dominate.
 Timber and beam are both words of Germanic origin.
 Post is of Latin origin, and is used the same in French, Dutch, German and English.
-Words like rafter, roof, eave, gable, floor, peg and wood are all Germanic.
+Words like rafter, roof, eave, gable, floor, peg, and wood are all Germanic.
 Only a select few terms, like joist and ceiling, can be traced to French origins.